ajashton/decloud/decloud.md

 I used to use Dropbox for everything.
 I've moved a lot over to Syncthing which has some pros and cons compared to Dropbox.

 Pros: Synced folders can be anywhere, not just subfolders.
+Even removeable drives and SD cards work - Syncthing will sync them when they're plugged in and not freak out when they're not.
 No central server: private data never has to leave your control.

 Cons: More complicated to understand & set up.
 No central server: multiple machines must be online in order to sync.
 Sync can be slow to initiate, especially when not on the same LAN.